erickravaneli/contacts-list-react/README.md

 # Contacts list with React

-Project create to study React
+Project created in order to study React